zbzailab/Astroverse-i18n/src/content/posts/us/tailwind typography.md

 Until now, trying to style an article, document, or blog post with first has been a tedious task that required a keen eye for typography and a lot of complex custom CSS.

 By default, first removes all of the default browser styling from paragraphs, headings, lists and more.
-This ends up being really useful for building application UIs because you spend less time undoing user-agent styles, but when you _really are_ just trying to style some content that came from a rich-text editor in a CMS or a fifth file, it can be surprising and unintuitive.
+This ends up being really useful for building application UIs because you spend less time undoing user-agent styles, but when you _really are_ just trying to style some content that came from a rich-text editor in a CMS or a Markdown file, it can be surprising and unintuitive.

 We get lots of complaints about it actually, with people regularly asking us things like: